Comparison of time profiles for the magnetic transport of cold atoms: Experimental implementation

 \subsection{Experimental design}

-Our magnetic transport design is inspired by~\cite{Minniberger2014}.
+The design of our magnetic transport is generally inspired by~\cite{Greiner2001} while its specific implementation is close to~\cite{Minniberger2014}.
 It relies on 15 pairs of anti-Helmholtz coils and an additional so-called push coil (see Fig.~\ref{figure9}).
-It allows for transport of atoms along two stages of orthogonal direction and of length $L_1=30.7$~cm and $L_2=34.4$~cm respectively.
+It allows for transport of atoms along two stages of orthogonal directions and of length $L_1=30.7$~cm and $L_2=34.4$~cm respectively.
 The atoms are initially confined into a magneto-optical trap (MOT)~\cite{Ali2017} before being transferred into a quadrupole magnetic trap involving only the MOT coils.
 During the process, $b'$ is ramped up to 65~G/cm and the atoms eventually occupying the $|F=1,m_F=-1\rangle$ Zeeman substate are trapped.
 At the end of the magnetic transport, the atoms are ready to be transferred onto an atom chip.

 Determining the value of the currents passing through the different coils along the first stage of the magnetic transport requires setting the dependence of $\alpha$ and $b'$ on $y_0$.
 We have chosen to keep $b'=65$~G/cm constant throughout the magnetic transport.
 The value of $\alpha$ is equal to one at the beginning and at the end of the first stage, where a single pair of anti-Helmholtz coils is used and the atomic cloud is at rest.
 As mentioned in the previous section, since we rely on only three non-bipolar current supplies, the value of $\alpha$ is also constrained at each switching position between different sets of three pairs of anti-Helmholtz coils.
-We explain in appendix~\ref{annex:currents} how to determine these positions.
+We explain in Appendix~\ref{annex:currents} how to determine these positions.
 The value of $\alpha$ is linearly interpolated between these spots apart from the last part of the first stage where only two pairs of anti-Helmholtz coils are then available ($C_6$ and $C_7$) and therefore $\alpha$ evolves freely.
 This is also the case at the beginning ($C_7$ and $C_8$) and end ($C_{13}$ and MT) of the second stage.